SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-7-1-complex-loops/exercises-with-loops/exercises-with-loops.md

 # Exercises: More Complex Loops

-In this chapter, we got familiar with some new types of loops that can make repetitions with more complex programming logic.
+In this chapter, we got familiar with some new types of loops that can perform repetitions with more complex programming logic.
 Let's solve a few **practical problems** using these new constructs.

 ## What We Learned in This Chapter?

-First, recall what we have learned.
+First, let's recall what we have learned.

 We can use `for` loop with **a step**: